(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 - The Cosmopolitan of Las Vegas

-- Caesar’s Palace Las Vegas Hotel & Casino
+- Caesars Palace Las Vegas Hotel & Casino

-- MGM Grand
+- MGM Grand Skyline Terrace

-- New York New York Hotel & Casino
+- New York – New York Hotel & Casino

 - Bellagio Hotel and Casino

-- Polo Tower by Diamond Resorts
+- Polo Towers by Diamond Resorts

 - Palms Place Hotel & Spa

-- The MGM Signature Hotel
+- The Platinum Hotel & Spa

-Las Vegas Hotels with Balconies or Terraces
+Las Vegas Hotels with a Balcony or Terrace (On The Strip)

-First off, there aren’t any hotels on the Las Vegas strip where all the rooms have terraces or balconies.
+First off, there aren’t any hotels on the Las Vegas strip where ALL the guest rooms have terraces or balconies.
 Instead, you’ll have to specially request a balcony suite and be willing to pay extra for it, in most cases a lot extra.
 This is why it’s so important to research your hotel beforehand to ensure they have what you want.

 1. Balconies at The Cosmopolitan of Las Vegas

-The Cosmo’s balcony rooms (the Cosmopolitan refers to them as terraces, but they are actually balconies) have lovely views of the strip.
+The Cosmo’s balcony rooms (The Cosmopolitan refers to them as terraces, but they are actually balconies) have lovely views of the strip.
 The Cosmo is the only hotel directly on the strip with multiple balcony rooms, giving you the best chance to snag one with a great view.

-2. Terraces at Caesar’s Palace Las Vegas Hotel & Casino
+2. Terraces at Caesars Palace Las Vegas

 The penthouse villas have terraces in addition to fireplaces, hot tubs, media rooms plus a whole lot more.
-These villas start at 2040 square feet and go up in size from there and are large enough for multiple people to stay.
-This is truly living like an Emperor on the Las Vegas strip.
+These villas start at 2040 square feet and go up in size from there, and are large enough for multiple people to stay.
+This is truly living like an Emperor on the famous Las Vegas strip.

-3. MGM Grand Hotel’s Skyline Terrace Suites
+3. MGM Grand Skyline Terrace Suites

-The MGM Grand Hotel is just that-grand.
+The MGM Grand Hotel is just that, grand.
 It’s the largest hotel in the United States, with nearly 7,000 rooms.
-While Caesar’s Palace is iconic, MGM Grand Hotel is sheer impressiveness.
+While Caesars Palace is iconic, MGM Grand Hotel is sheer impressiveness.
 It has a Hollywood theme, very lavish and plush, with five different pools.

-Just like with other hotels on the strip, the MGM Grand Hotel’s view from balconies is postcard perfect.
+Just like with other hotels on the strip, the MGM Grand Hotel’s view from its balconies is postcard perfect.
 You can see all the partying on the streets and hear the noise, but not be smack in the middle of it.
 The MGM Grand’s theme may fit your style better, as well.

 The MGM Grand Hotel is the home of David Copperfield, Brad Garret’s Comedy Club, the Jabbawockeez from the first season of America’s Best Dance Crew, and Kà, a production by Cirque de Soleil.
 It also has plenty of other entertainment available, depending on the season.

-4. New York New York Las Vegas Hotel’s Balcony
+4. New York-New York Las Vegas

 The hotel’s balcony also offers a great view down on the strip, but you have to snag that Carlyle Penthouse.
 Because it’s the only room in the hotel with a balcony, you’ll have to book in advance or hope for good luck.